MasonSakai/Iris-Full-Body-Tracking/README.md

 # VR-AI-Full-Body-Tracking
-## This is in the process of being rewritten, should have a driver version (no input emulator!) by the end of June
+## This is in the process of being rewritten, should have a driver version (no input emulator!) soon

 An AI driven, camera based Full Body tracking solution for VR systems